 24 HONORARY OFFICERS

 The Executive Committee shall have the power, at its sole discretion to appoint honorary officers including but not limited to a President or a Patron (‘Honorary Officers’).
 The Executive Committee shall be entitled to appoint Honorary Officers for life or such other term of appointment as the Executive Committee may decide.
-Honorary Officers shall not be entitled to attend meetings of the Executive Committee, but may attend if invited by the Executive Committee, and shall be entitled to attend General Meetings of the Party but not to vote at the same or count towards the quorum.
+Honorary Officers shall not be entitled to attend meetings of the Executive Committee, but may attend if invited by the Executive Committee, and shall be entitled to attend General Meetings of Radical Reform but not to vote at the same or count towards the quorum.

 25 ACCOUNTS AND ANNUAL RETURN